 The court system can be confusing for anyone not familiar with how the court operates.
 There are a number of special legal terms, filing requirements, fees, notices, and procedures that the court operates on that are unique to the court.
 It can be intimidating to go to the courthouse and the court employees may not offer a lot of help.

 The consequences of a family court hearing can be serious and long-lasting.
 An experienced family law attorney will be able to explain the process to you, give you options, and make sure you do not get taken advantage of by the court system.
-If you have questions about a divorce, child custody hearing, or child support dispute, contact the Joshua Wilson Law Firm in Raymore today.
+If you have questions about a divorce, child custody hearing, or child support dispute, contact the Higher Level Legal Law Firm in Raymore today.
 Contact us online or by calling (816) 331-9968.